leandroschabarum/teleAlerts/README.md

 Simple python program that sends a message for a Telegram bot.

-An example of implementation would be to monitor a running program and send alerts when it encounters an error.
+An example of implementation would be to check a running program and send alerts when it encounters an error.

 ## Usage